DanMcGann/danmcgann.github.io/index.markdown

 My name is [Dan](/dan).
 I am a Ph.D. student in robotics at Carnegie Mellon University advised by Professor Michael Kaess.
 My academic interests are in robot perception, localization, and mapping.
 I am particularly interested in these topics as they relate to space and ocean exploration!

-In my undergrad career I worked with Professor Taskin Padir and a fantastic team on NASA's Mars Ice Challenge, and started Northeastern's Chapter of Students for the Exploration and Development of Space ([NUSEDS](https://web.northeastern.edu/seds)).
+In my undergrad career I worked with Professor Taskin Padir and a fantastic team on NASA's Mars Ice Challenge, and started Northeastern's Chapter of Students for the Exploration and Development of Space (NUSEDS).

 For more info on my projects check out my [research](/research) page.

 ## Updates
+* May, 2024
+    * Our paper "iMESA: Incremental Distributed Optimization for Collaborative Simultaneous Localization and Mapping" was accepted to **RSS 2024**
+* April, 2024
+    * Our 2024 ICRA paper "Asynchronous Distributed Smoothing and Mapping via On-Manifold Consensus ADMM" was nominated for **IEEE ICRA Best Paper Award on Multi-Robot Systems**
 * Jan, 2024
     * Our paper "Asynchronous Distributed Smoothing and Mapping via On-Manifold Consensus ADMM" was accepted to **ICRA 2024**
 * May, 2023